mit-plv/reification-by-parametricity/README.md

 file with the relevant benchmark results in it, and the WolframScript file reification-by-parametricity-graphs.wls can use this file to generate the PDF graphs in the paper.

+## Benchmarking Results

+We have included the results of running benchmarking in this repository for convenience.

+- [`bench.wl`](./bench.wl) - the processed benchmarking data, in Mathematica format
+- [`extra-logs/aggregate.json.gz`](./extra-logs/aggregate.json.gz) - the raw benchmarking data from multiple runs, in gzipped json format
+- A number of graphs in [`graphs/`](./graphs/).